-Through their work, CIVILand hopes to raise a new perspective in the current international discussion on the PES.
-The junior research group will conduct empirical studies in Germany, Great Britain and the US.
+Through their work, CIVILand helped to raise a new perspective in the international discussion on PES.

 Runtime: 2009 – 2013